The Footsteps of Jesus

 practiced by individuals in every condition; they are tests which may be

-applied to people of every rank and station.
+applied to people of every rank and station!

-How desirable a thing is it for us to be brought to know
+How desirable a thing is it for us to be brought

-inheritors of the kingdom of heaven!
+God and inheritors of the kingdom of heaven!
 Well, it may be known.
-The thing is not

-impossible.
+The thing is not impossible.
 But in what way?
-Not by conferring with prophet or angel, gifted
+Not by conferring with prophet

-with the revelation of hidden things.
-Not by reading our names in the book
+or angel — gifted with the revelation of hidden things.
+Not by reading our

-of life, that mystic volume which is chained to the eternal throne, with all
+names in the book of life — that mystic volume which is chained to the

-the fates of men.
-Not by receiving from God any direct intimation of the
+eternal throne, with all the fates of men.
+Not by receiving from God any

-fact, such as proclaiming from the excellent glory that we are His beloved
+direct intimation of the fact, such as proclaiming from the excellent glory

-and accepted children, in whom He is well pleased.
-No, not so.
-It is not by
+that we are His beloved and accepted children, in whom He is well pleased.

-ascending to heaven above, nor by descending to the depths below; but it is
+by descending to the depths below; but it is by means of that revealed Word,

-by means of that revealed Word which is near us.
+which is near us.
 And what is its testimony?
+"We know that we have passed

-"We know that we have passed from death unto life, because we love the
+from death unto life — because we love the brethren."
+Brotherly

-brethren."
-Brotherly affection—a cordial feeling of attachment to all
+affection — a cordial feeling of attachment to all who possess the mind, and

-who possess the mind, and manifest the spirit of Christ, is what the apostle
+manifest the spirit of Christ — is what the apostle John fixes upon as an

-John fixes upon as an indubitable evidence of our personal salvation.
+indubitable evidence of our personal salvation.

 The question then is one of the greatest importance, "Do